snalepa11/Regex-tutorial/README.md

 This project is a tutorial of a regular expression used for matching email addresses.
 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-This tutorial includes bried explanations of regex compnents applioed to this regular expression.
+This tutorial includes brief explanations of regex compnents applioed to this regular expression.
 They are as follows:
 * Anchors
 * Quantifiers
 * Grouping Constructs